Brazil telecom battle heats up as Oi tries to buy, split TIM

 In broadband, America Movil held 30 percent of the market, Oi 27.7 percent, Telefonica 18.4 percent, and GVT had 12.7 percent.
 Telecom Italia's lack of a fixed network has left it with less than one percent share.

-(Additional reporting by Brad Haynes and Guillermo Parra-Bernal in Sao Paulo; Stephen Eisenhammer in Rio de Janeiro; Tomas Sarmiento in Mexico City; Robert Hetz and Elisabeth O'Leary in Madrid; Stephen Jewkes, Stefano Rebaudo and Lisa Jucca in Milan; Editing by David Holmes, Mark Potter and Sonya Hepinstall)
+(Additional reporting by Brad Haynes and Guillermo Parra-Bernal in Sao Paulo; Stephen Eisenhammer in Rio de Janeiro; Robert Hetz and Elisabeth O'Leary in Madrid; Stephen Jewkes, Stefano Rebaudo and Lisa Jucca in Milan; Editing by David Holmes, Mark Potter and Sonya Hepinstall)